saylestyler/breview/README.md

 2. drag /dist folder to root
 3. node server.js serves vue app on port 8080

+**deployment**

+on merges and pushes in main, heroku deploys it, see https://dashboard.heroku.com/apps/breview-preview/deploy/github

 **mvp**

 - show 9 tiles of 9 results hard coded on an index file